ml-lubich/signpost/README.md

 README                 README file.

 Makefile               See the comments in it for the targets provided.
-Those of
-                       you using Eclipse will need it on the instructional machines (the commands 'make' and 'make check' must work correctly on your submission, regardless of which editor or IDE you used).

 signpost/